Battle of Plymouth

 Confederate Civil War Flag.jpg

-*A native of Lincolnton, General Robert F. Hoke rose to the rank of major general during the Civil War.
+(About) Headquarters Flag of General Robert F. Hoke at the Battle of Plymouth.
+General Hoke and the Flag: A native of Lincolnton, North Carolina, General Robert F. Hoke rose to the rank of major general during the Civil War.
 This is a second national pattern Confederate flag adopted on May 1, 1863 and used until replaced on March 4, 1865.
 Because of its large white field this pattern flag was nicknamed the "stainless banner."
-This flag most certainly marked Hoke's headquarters during his brilliant victory at Plymouth, North Carolina on April 20, 1864.
+This flag most certainly marked Hoke's headquarters during his brilliant victory at Plymouth, N.C., on April 20, 1864.
 This flag was donated to the state sometime after Hoke's death in 1912.

 Recommended Reading: Battle of Plymouth, North Carolina (April 17-20, 1864): The Last Confederate Victory, by Juanita Patience Moss.
 Description: Are you familiar with the Battle of Plymouth?
 Not Plymouth, Massachusetts, but how about Plymouth, North Carolina?
 If you have never heard of it, you are in the company of many others, even those who consider themselves avid Civil War buffs.
 The Battle of Plymouth took place April 17-20, 1864, during the “Operations against Plymouth,” and even though the engagement was one year before Lee surrendered to Grant, the sounds of America’s costliest and bloodiest conflict would yield havoc on North Carolina’s coastal communities.
 Continued below…